dilp90/PhD_ExperimentalSetup/MuJoCo/README.md

-Tests of differente geometries with MuJoCo on Python.
+Tests of differents geometries with MuJoCo on Python.